 In order to make your mediation session as comfortable as possible, we’ve included the answers to some our most frequently asked questions concerning Sarasota divorce and marriage mediation.
-Read through the following information and don’t hesitate to contact us if you have any further questions or concerns.
+Read through the following information and don’t hesitate to call us at (941) 366-0202 if you have any further questions or concerns.

 1. How long does it take using mediation to get a divorce?

 It all depends on the couple and the complexity of what needs to be resolved.